 You can use various methods for applique including:

 And within those broad categories, you will find many technique variations.

 Many applique techniques require the use of fusible web or freezer paper as an additional tool to make the process easier.

-The pattern writers in the list below will specify what type of applique the pattern requires and usually give you some instructions or let you know if they are assuming you have knowledge of the technique already.
+The pattern writers in the list below will specify what type of applique the pattern requires and usually give you some instructions or let you know if they assume you know the technique already.

-If applique is totally new to you, look for the patterns that are described as ‘beginner friendly’.
+If applique is totally new to you, look for patterns that are described as ‘beginner friendly’.

 The List of Applique Baby Quilt Patterns

 This list includes free quilt patterns as well as quilt patterns for sale.
 I hope you find the perfect baby quilt design for you!